 - Pharmaceuticals and Medical Devices Agency (PMDA)

 - An organization under the Ministry of Health, Labor and Welfare (MHLW), the PMDA is in charge of reviewing pharmaceuticals and medical devices, establishing safety measures, and preparing package inserts in accordance with the Pharmaceutical and Medical Device Act.
 The PMDA is responsible for approving new drugs for use in Japan.

 - After a new drug is officially approved, the DPO, comprised of doctors and researchers, determines its price based on a draft submitted by the MHLW.
 Organization members are selected by the MHLW.

 Articles using the Money for Docs Database

-Since 2018, MEGRI has published 27 scholarly articles (as of May 24, 2021) on the financial relationships between pharmaceutical companies and the medical community using the Money for Docs Database.
+Since 2018, MEGRI has published more than 70 scholarly articles (as of October 15, 2023) on the financial relationships between pharmaceutical companies and the medical community using the Money for Docs Database.
 These activities are important in revealing how financial relationships with pharmaceutical companies can potentially have a negative impact on patient care, as was the case with our investigation into the CREATE-X trial (see Tansa’s investigative series “A Cancer Study’s Secret Funder”).
 MEGRI and Tansa’s work are complementary, and we can achieve the greatest results by combining the two.

 In the U.S., it has been required by law since 2013 that any payment of $10 or more from a pharmaceutical company to a doctor must be disclosed, including the doctor’s name.
 Public institutions and journalism organizations publish databases of information on payments from pharmaceutical companies to doctors.
 In Europe, doctors and sociologists are starting a new project to create a database.